uncletrunks/OXCE-od/README.md

     mods/LulzMod/Rulesets/

 and you're good to go!
 Enable your new mod on the Options -> Mods page in-game.

+**Important note for OpenDingux:** performance of yaml-cpp, the library that handles rulesets for OpenXcom mods, is pretty poor on OpenDingux.
+While large mods will load eventually, expect

 ## Directory Locations